aergoio/guide/source/smart-contracts/lua/reference.md

 ## system package
 This packages provides blockchain information and store/get state
 ### getSender()
-This function returns current contract transaction caller address
+This function returns caller address of current contract
 ### getBlockheight()
 This function returns the block number that contains the current contract transaction.
 ### getTxhash()